Premature Ejaculation: Causes, Symptoms & Treatments

-Creams: Anesthetic sprays and creams can be used to treat premature ejaculation.
+Creams: Anaesthetic sprays and creams can be used to treat premature ejaculation.
 These creams contain a numbing agent like prilocaine, lidocaine, or benzocaine.
 You will apply the product to your penis at least 10 minutes before sex.
-These products help to minimize sensation and delay ejaculation.
+These products help to minimise sensation and delay ejaculation.

 It is important to note that topical creams are well-tolerated and very effective.
 But they also have some side effects.
 For instance, some people may experience decreased pleasure during sex or loss of sensitivity.

 Oral medications (tablets): some medications can help delay orgasm.
 Some include analgesics, antidepressants, and phosphodiesterase-5 inhibitors.
 Your doctor might prescribe these medications for daily use or on-demand.
 The drugs may also be prescribed alone or along with other medications.
 Examples of antidepressants that help to delay ejaculation include:

 Phosphodiesterase-5 inhibitors that treat erectile dysfunction may also be useful in premature ejaculation.
 Drugs in this category include:

 Psychological: This involves consulting a mental health professional.
 You can discuss with him/her about your experiences and relationship.
 Counselling sessions can reduce performance anxiety and help you to cope better with stress.
 Counselling works best when combined with drug therapy.

 Self-help techniques: These include pelvic floor exercises, the pause-squeeze technique, and the use of condoms.

 The weakness of the pelvic floor muscles impairs a person’s ability to delay ejaculation.
 These muscles can be strengthened with Kegel exercises.